If you participate in an online discussion board, then you should already be familiar with the concept of “sticky” topics.

-- How to create WordPress blog posts
+- How to create a WordPress blog post

 - Editing a blog post

-- How to create a WordPress blog post page
+- Creating a WordPress blog page

 - How to set the number of blog posts to show on your blog post page

-Depending on how many posts you have set up your site’s settings to display on your blog page, newer posts appear at the top of your blog posts page and older posts get pushed further down the page.
+Depending on how many blog posts you have configured your site to display on your blog page, as newer blog posts are published, older posts will appear further down the blog page.

-Here’s how to make any post sticky:
+Here is how to make your WordPress post sticky:

 (Posts – All Posts)

-Sticky Posts - Quick Edit Method
+Featuring WordPress Posts Using Quick Edit Method

-(Click on the ‘Quick Edit’ link)
+(Click on ‘Quick Edit’)

-(Inline editor - Sticky post checkbox)
+(Inline editor - Make this post sticky option)

-Select the Make this post sticky check box …
+Select Make this post sticky …

 Click Update to save your changes …

 (Quick Edit – Update)